YouCele/evi-sub-saharan-africa/README.md

 live-API path, different data source.
 Both paths produce identical `data/processed/` output, so scripts 2 through 6 run unmodified either way.

-## What makes this more than "download some CSVs and average them"

-- **The country list isn't hardcoded.** A couple of countries (Djibouti, Sudan) are classified inconsistently as "Sub-Saharan Africa" across different organisations.
-Instead of guessing, the code asks the World Bank's own country metadata endpoint at run time and uses whatever it says — the ambiguity is resolved by the data source, not by an assumption baked into `config.py`.
-- **A real external benchmark.** The reconstructed index is tested against the current UN list of African Least Developed Countries — a classification this project's index construction never had access to — with a Mann-Whitney test, not eyeballed for plausibility.
-- **Partial composites are flagged, not hidden.** A country can pass the overall missingness threshold while having its entire economic instability sub-index missing, in which case its "EVI" is really just the exposure score wearing the composite's name.
-The pipeline names these countries explicitly rather than quietly averaging over the gap.
-- **Two weighting schemes, compared, not one weighting scheme presented as the answer.** The main index uses simple averaging, matching the UN's own convention; a PCA-weighted alternative is built separately and the two rankings are compared for how much they actually agree.
-- **A jackknife sensitivity check** on every component, and a missingness- threshold sensitivity check, so the write-up can say which components the ranking actually depends on instead of asserting it's robust.

 ## An honest note on how this was built

 The World Bank API needs a live internet connection to call, which this